 Have you gotten your flu shot yet?
 For some, the flu shot is like a badge of honor.
-For others, it’s the most annoying question of the season.
+For others, it ranks right up there with having your car inspected.
 If you’re a holdout, you’re not alone.
 The CDC reports that fewer than half of Americans get the flu vaccine each year.

-Dr. David Priest, at Novant Health Infectious Disease Specialists in Winston-Salem and Kernersville, explains why, outside of the obvious reason, the flu shot is so important.
+As the chief safety, quality and epidemiology officer at Novant Health, Dr. David Priest, explains why, outside of the obvious reason, the flu shot is so important.
 And you’ve heard it before but it bears repeating: The flu vaccine cannot give you the flu.
 The agent used in the shot is not “live” and you will not be infected by receiving the vaccine.

 ‘Typhoid Tommy’ at the office

 We have all said it before when we didn’t really mean it.
 “Bless you.”
-A colleague sneezes into their hand before reaching for the copy machine.
+A colleague sneezes into their hand before putting their mask back on and reaching for the copy machine.
 They assure you that their clammy complexion and raspy voice is no more than “seasonal allergies,” but you suspect otherwise.

 How much work can you afford to lose?

 More than 30 percent of private sector employees in the U.S. receive no paid sick leave, and those without are often low wage earners.
 When no work means no pay, losing several days of income could really set you back.
 Why not reduce the risk of getting behind on your car payment or rent?